espruino/BangleApps/apps/smclock/README.md

 Monogram Watch Face can be selected as the default clock or it can be run manually from the launcher.
 Its settings can be accessed and changed via the relevant menu.

-Tapping on the "Alerts" area will replace the current time display with the time of the most immediate alert.
+*Tapping on the "Alerts" area will replace the current time display with the time of the most immediate alert.* - *Feature not implemented yet.*